dakshpokar/dakshpokar/README.md

 - 💬 Ask me about **python, typescript, javascript, machine learning and django**

-- ⚡ In my free time you can find me **playing cricket, clicking photos, or cooking.**
+- ⚡ In my free time you can find me **playing cricket or clicking photos**

 <p align="left">
 <h3 align="left">Connect with me:</h3>